petermarshall/blog/_posts/2021-04-02-use-bing-maps-in-blazor-webassembly.md

 ---
 layout: post
 title: How to add bing maps to a blazor webassembly app
-categories: [code, blazor map webassembly]
+categories: [code, blazor, map, webassembly]
 ---

 Get a bing maps api key from (here)[https://www.bingmapsportal.com]